rom-rb/rom-rb.org/source/learn/introduction/glossary.html.md

 #### Command

-An object that executes a datastore-specific operation in order to create, update or delete tuples in a relation.
-Commands execute operations using relation interface which is datastore-specific; however, on the surface they simply respond to `call`.
+An object that executes a datastore-specific operation to create, update, or delete tuples in a relation.
+Commands execute operations using relation interface, which is datastore-specific; however, on the surface, they simply respond to `call`.

 Every adapter *can provide custom command types*.

 #### Tuple

 An element in a relation.
-Typically represented by a hash object.
+It's typically represented by a hash object.

 #### Datastore